tadesouaiaia/tails-website/docs/index.md

 ![Screenshot](img/POPOUT_LOGO_MAIN.jpg)

-POPout is a software package that allows users with PRS data to identify and quantify the enrichment of large effects in one or both of the tails of the trait distribution.
+Pout is a software tool to apply the "PRS-on-Phenotype outlier" (POPout) test.
+The POPout test was developed to test for departures from common-variant expectations in the tails of trait distributions.
+Users with PRS and quantitative trait data on a sample of individuals can use the POPout software here to perform the POPout test on single or multiple traits and to produce output files that provide the results and figures for illustration.